-DATA9001 is a postgraduate mathematics coursework subject and is available in the Data Science and Decisions program and in the Graduate diploma for Physical Oceanography.
+Note: DATA9001 is a postgraduate mathematics coursework subject and is available in the 5959 or 8959 Data Science and Decisions programs and in the 5518 or 8518 Physical Oceanography programs only.

 Units of credit: 6

 Cycle of offering: Term 2 2023